-- Students may not possess or use tobacco in any form on the bus. - Students may not engage in loud talking, fighting, pushing or shoving, throwing anything or moving from one seat to another (unless instructed to do so by the driver) on the bus. - Students may not bring or use radios or tape recorders of any kind on the buses unless written permission has been granted by their principal to bring, but not to use, such devices to school for a special purpose. - Students should keep to a minimum the number of personal possessions such as band instruments and projects that they carry onto the bus.
+- Students may not possess or use tobacco inany form on the bus. - Students may not engage in loud talking, fighting, pushing or shoving, throwing anything or moving from one seat to another(unless instructed to do so by the driver) on the bus. - Students may not bring or use radios or tape recorders of any kind on the buses unless written permission has been granted by their principal to bring, but not to use, such devices to school for a special purpose. - Students should keep to a minimum the number of personal possessions such as bandinstruments and projects that they carry onto he bus.
 These items must be held by the student.
-The bus company is not responsible for the care of these possessions. - Students may not bring water pistols or any spraying devices on the bus. - Students may not light matches or lighters on the bus. - Students may not bring or use alcoholic beverages on the bus.
-Narcotics of any kind are also forbidden as are weapons of any nature. - Students must warn the driver of approaching danger, if the driver is unaware of the danger. - Students should help smaller children.
+The bus company is not responsible for the care of these possessions. - Students may not bring water pistols or anyspraying devices on the bus. - Students may not light matches or lighters on he bus. - Students may not bring or use alcoholic beverages on the bus.
+Narcotics of any kindare also forbidden as are weapons of any nature. - Students must warn the driver of approachingdanger, if the driver is unaware of the danger. - Students should help smaller children.